PATHOS: On Beethoven's Sonatas, Part 2

 The second movement is titled Scherzo, which means “joke” in Italian.
 Beethoven loved Shakespeare, he read Shakespeare in German translation, and like Shakespeare, he can be very funny with great comic timing.
 But here, he isn’t “haha” funny.
 This is more about a kind of agitation that Shakespeare used to call “humorous”, the humours being moods, capricious and changeable ones.
 You start to feel Beethoven’s been unsatisfied with the serenity of A flat major.

 Then in the third movement, he abruptly switches to tragedy, and brings in the key of A flat minor for a funeral march.
 Not just any funeral march, but one for what he calls “the death of a hero”.
 Not only has fate overcome the hero, but also, a hero is a notable person and this is a ceremonial march for somebody who is notable.
 You hear drumrolls and a marching army, like in a large parade.
 This march was in fact used for Beethoven’s own funeral, which thousands of people attended in Vienna.
 In the years since then it has been often used for state funerals, for instance the funeral parade for Sir Winston Churchill.
+Beethoven’s march is the first music heard in this clip.

 The fourth movement of the sonata shifts in mood again.
 This time it’s to a fast, major key, a piece of finger virtuosity, as if to wave off dark visions, and fare forward saying, but enough of that, for now our show must go on.